fcatae/dxconfig/docs/start.md

     (download configuration to dxhome: configserver)    (or token.endpoint_url.json?) only one login allowed -- you cannot logout (to avoid uploading to the wrong server)

-how to prevent uploading the secrets to the wrong server?

 validate the session token - basta chamar uma api de teste (get config server's config? (!!!))

 Use command line